 Stress isn’t the cause of infertility, but struggling to conceive is stressful and it can make it more difficult to get pregnant.
 At Bourn Hall we recognise that your physical, mental and emotional wellbeing all play an important role in boosting fertility and the success of treatments.
-The new Wickford clinic was designed with this in mind and we have an event coming up to introduce this approach.
+The new Wickford clinic was designed with this in mind.

 Alison Williamson from Plumb Blossom Clinic is one of the complementary therapists who work alongside us at the Wickford Clinic; here she writes a guest blog about how nutrition, sleep and relaxation can help you manage stress and its impact on hormone regulation.

 How does stress affect our hormones?

 When we are stressed we release stress hormones such as cortisol which upsets the balance of our sex hormones, which can then have a negative effect on our menstrual cycle, libido and sperm count.
 Stress hormones are essential for helping us through a short-term life threatening situation, which at one time would have been the sabre toothed tiger, but which has now been replaced with a constant barrage of emails and life admin, not enough sleep which can lead to poor food choices, the commute on the packed train or motorway, and of course, the emotional stress of not falling pregnant month after month.
 Our modern day stress is prolonged and consistent which depletes our reserves and leaves us running on empty.

 I am sure that we all know where our particular stressors are coming from; I would like to focus on some positive steps we can take to help reduce the stress hormones, freeing up resources for our sex hormones and improving fertility.